Jeremy Staat

-Jeremy Ray Staat (born October 10, 1976) is a former American football defensive lineman and offensive lineman who played in the National Football League (NFL) for the Pittsburgh Steelers from 1998 through 2000 and the St. Louis Rams for two games in 2003.
+Jeremy Ray Staat (born October 10, 1976) is an American former professional football player who was a defensive lineman and offensive lineman who played in the National Football League (NFL) for the Pittsburgh Steelers from 1998 through 2000 and the St. Louis Rams for two games in 2003.
 He also played for the Los Angeles Avengers of the Arena Football League (AFL).
 After his football career, he enlisted in the United States Marine Corps and was deployed to Iraq.
 On September 17, 2019, Staat, a registered Republican, announced his candidacy for Congress in California's 8th District.